How I Replaced OpenClaw with Claude Code Channels and a Discord Watchdog

 }

-The --workdir flag is key — it means that session loads the project-specific CLAUDE.md, giving the agent project context automatically through Claude Code's built-in CLAUDE.md chain.
+The --workdir flag means that session loads the project-specific CLAUDE.md, giving the agent project context automatically through Claude Code's built-in CLAUDE.md chain.
+I have 25 channels, each scoped to its own project.

 The watchdog daemon

 Manual session management doesn't scale.
-The watchdog daemon handles it all:
+The watchdog daemon handles everything:

-Every 30 seconds: Check if any registered session died.
-Respawn it with the same workdir and config.
+Every 30 seconds: Respawn any dead session with the same workdir, session ID, and config.

 ./scripts/discord-watchdog.sh --daemon

-The flow: I create a channel on Discord from my phone → within 60 seconds, the watchdog discovers it, creates a DISCORD_STATE_DIR with scoped access.json, spawns a tmux session running Claude Code with --channels discord --dangerously-skip-permissions, and registers it in the session tracker.
+The flow: I create a channel on Discord from my phone → within 60 seconds, the watchdog discovers it, looks up the workdir map, spawns a Claude Code session with the right project context, and registers it.
 I send a message, the agent responds.

 What we dropped